ejolly/pymer4/docs/contributing.rst

 Documentation Guidelines
 ------------------------
-Documentation is written using `sphinx <https://www.sphinx-doc.org/en/master/>`_ using the `bootstrap theme <https://ryan-roemer.github.io/sphinx-bootstrap-theme/>`_.
+Documentation is written with `sphinx <https://www.sphinx-doc.org/en/master/>`_ using the `bootstrap theme <https://ryan-roemer.github.io/sphinx-bootstrap-theme/>`_.
 Tutorial usage of package features is written using `sphinx gallery <https://sphinx-gallery.github.io/>`_.

 To edit and build docs locally you'll need to install these packages using: :code:`pip install sphinx sphinx_bootstrap_theme sphinx-gallery`.
 Then from within the :code:`docs` folder you can run :code:`make html`.

 To add new examples to the tutorials simply create a new :code:`.py` file in the :code:`examples/` directory that begins with :code:`example_`.
 Any python code will be executed with outputs when the :code:`make html` command is run and automatically rendered in the tutorial gallery.
-You can add non-code comments using `rST syntax <https://sphinx-gallery.github.io/syntax.html/>`_ using other files in the :code:`examples/` directory as a guide.
+You can add non-code comments with `rST syntax <https://sphinx-gallery.github.io/syntax.html/>`_ using other files in the :code:`examples/` directory as a guide.

 In addition to making it easy to create standalone examples of package features, the tutorial gallery serves as another layer of testing for the package.
 This can be really useful to ensure previous functionality is preserved when adding new features or fixing issues.